inca/cx-site/src/main/webapp/pages/orm.md

 Select queries are used to retrieve [records](#record) or arbitrary [projections](#projection) with neat object-oriented DSL which closely resembles SQL syntax:

-    lang:scala
+    // prepare relation nodes which will participate in query:     {.scala}
-    // prepare relation nodes which will participate in query: val co = Country AS "co"
+    val co = Country AS "co"
     val ci = City AS "ci"
     // prepare a query: